 Glow In The Dark Tag

 Your imagination will surely be racing at full speed as you try and chase down your targets.
 Use neon bracelets in multiple colors on the wrists and ankles to identify those who are to be tagged.
 Choose one single color to be worn by those who are trying to tag the others.

-Baseball, Softball, Choose your Ball Game
+Baseball, Softball, Choose your Glow Balls Game

 Batter up!
-Find some soft balls that glow in the dark.
+Find some softballs that glow in the dark and bases.
 Use fluorescent tape to highlight the top and bottom of the bats.
-You can use more glow in the dark batons or necklaces to show where the bases are located.
+You can use more glow-in-the-dark batons or necklaces to show where the bases are located.

 Redefining the Classic Red Rover Game